AlmudenaZhou/azure-ml-fine-food-review/README.md

 ## Future Steps

-- Explore additional sentiment analysis models to improve detection of mismatches in subjective reviews.
+- Explore additional sentiment analysis models (e.g. Azure AI Language) to improve detection of mismatches in subjective reviews.
 - Implement parallel processing to reduce training times when working with the full dataset.
 - Integrate AutoML component into the Azure training pipeline to optimize model performance.
 - Add a scoring and evaluation component to assess model accuracy and performance metrics.